 Kricfalusi would attempt to recreate the success of Mighty Mouse with a similar revival of Beany and Cecil, a show created by his personal hero Bob Clampett, a year later.
 Despite support from Clampett's wife, Kricfalusi's refusal to cooperate with executives made them wary to meet his demands to produce the show without writers or model sheets or include raunchier humor like he wanted (and unlike Mighty Mouse, Ralph Bakshi wasn't there to shoulder the blows from Executive Meddling so he could do whatever he wanted).
 The show only lasted five episodes before he and the network acrimoniously parted.

 Having burned too many bridges to keep getting animation work, Kricfalusi founded the illustration company Spümcø while occasionally doing freelance animation gigs.
-Around this time, a little cable TV station called Nickelodeon put out a call of independent animation studios to create pilots for creator-driven cartoons, or Nicktoons as they'd later be known, and Spümcø was one of the first on their call list.
+Around this time, a little cable TV station called Nickelodeon put out a call of independent animation studios to create pilots for creator-driven cartoons, or Nicktoons as they would later be known, and Spümcø was one of the first on their call list.

 In 1991, The Ren & Stimpy Show was unleashed upon the world.
-Immediately controversial for its Vulgar Humor and violent slapstick, its Deranged Animation made it a huge hit with audiences who, like its creators, longed for the kind of jokes and visuals they could only have seen in Golden Age-era theatrical cartoons.
+Immediately controversial for its Vulgar Humor and violent slapstick, its Deranged Animation made it a huge hit with audiences who, like its creators, longed for the kind of jokes and visuals which were previously only seen in Golden Age-era theatrical cartoons.
 It went on to become one of the most popular and influential cartoons of the 1990s, making Spumco superstars of the animation world.
 Unfortunately, despite (or rather because of) its popularity, Kricfalusi's habit of biting the hand that fed him continued and his perfectionism worsened, famously delaying episodes anywhere from several months to a year.
 At the peak of the show's popularity, he and his studio were fired from production and the show continued production in-house at Nickelodeon's homegrown studio Games Animation (now Nickelodeon Animation Studio).

 Over the next few years, Spümcø would create several short subject projects, including the groundbreaking web cartoon The God Damn George Liquor Program, the very first animated cartoon created with Adobe Flash and the first animated cartoon created exclusively for the internet, and its spinoff Weekend Pussy Hunt, as well as an Animated Music Video for Björk's 1997 single, "I Miss You" and a well-received series of Old Navy commercials.
-In the early 2000s, he created three Yogi Bear revival shorts: A Day In The Life of Ranger Smith , Boo Boo and the Man and Boo Boo Runs Wild.
+In the early 2000s, he created three Yogi Bear revival shorts: A Day In The Life of Ranger Smith , Boo Boo and the Man and Boo Boo Runs Wild''.

 At the Turn of the Millennium, Kricfalusi made something of a second career out of being a professional fanboy, appearing on DVD collections of and being quoted in books about classic cartoons, most of which at the request of respected animation historian Jerry Beck.
-He was also regularly quoted in animation magazines, often penning negative reviews of then-current animated shows and films, most notably a scathing review of Animaniacs (under the name Thomas Payne) before he'd watched a single episodenote in Animation Magazine and an inflammatory article about how Nickelodeon and the Games Animation crew ruined Ren and Stimpy in Wild Cartoon Kingdom.
+He was also regularly quoted in animation magazines, often penning negative reviews of then-current animated shows and films, most notably a scathing review of Animaniacs (under the name Thomas Payne) before he had watched a single episodenote in Animation Magazine and an inflammatory article about how Nickelodeon and the Games Animation crew ruined Ren and Stimpy in Wild Cartoon Kingdom.
 While his forceful personality and lack of filter earned him an almost literal cult of worship around himself among impressionable young cartoon fans, his derogatory hatred of non-artists and general tactlessness made him divisive among professionals.

 In 2012, Kricfalusi attempted to produce an indie short, Cans Without Labels, through Kickstarter.
 The project could not have been more of a disaster.
-Communication with backers was minimal, including delivering rewards, with Kricfalusi claiming that he'd somehow blown through the budget before production was even half-finished, if not outright lying to followers.
+Communication with backers was minimal, including delivering rewards, with Kricfalusi claiming that he had somehow blown through the budget before production was even half-finished, if not outright lying to followers.
 The short missed its 2013 deadline, much to the uproar of fans.
 That same year, he took a hiatus from his blog to start plans for a new studio in Florida, which never came to be.

 Shows He Has Worked On / Works Of His Include: